-Let me start with the bad news: no natural deodorant is going to work like Secret or any conventional antiperspirant you may be used to using.
+Let me start with the bad news: even the best natural deodorant isn’t going to work like Secret or any conventional antiperspirant you may be using now.
 That said, the longer I’ve used natural deodorant, the better it works, and I actually seem to sweat less (a lot of you say this is the same for you).

-I now save my conventional, Bad Stuff antiperspirant for the occasional “emergency” situations when I’ll be nervous or hot and cannot afford to sweat at all (like my appearance on Dr. Oz’s show a couple of years ago—I was up there talking about the dangers of phthalates in food, and all I could smell was the phthalate-laden fragrance of the Degree Shower Fresh I was wearing!).
+I now save my conventional, Bad Stuff antiperspirant for the occasional “emergency” situations when I’ll be nervous or hot and cannot afford to sweat at all.
+Like both of my appearance on Dr. Oz’s show—I was up there talking about the dangers of phthalates in food, and all I could smell was the phthalate-laden fragrance of the Degree Shower Fresh I was wearing!

 The good news is that there are more safe, natural deodorants to choose from than ever.
 They come in sticks, jars, roll-ons and sprays.
 And, yes, many of them actually work.

 Using Soapwalla has been nothing short of revelation for me.
 The application (with fingers) took a little getting used to, but I’ve yet to find another natural deodorant that is this effective.

 In general, I’m concerned about deodorant and antiperspirant because of exposure–we tend to apply these products every day and leave them on for long periods of time.
 Also, more of the product’s ingredients can penetrate the skin thanks to little nicks left behind after shaving.

 Here are the common ingredients that I’m most worried about in conventional deodorants or antiperspirants:

 - Aluminum is the reason that most people are worried about antiperspirants.
 Aluminum-based compounds prevent us from sweating by temporarily plugging our sweat glands.
 They may be linked to an increased risk of breast cancer and neurological diseases such as Alzheimer’s, although evidence for both is contradictory.